 - Generated 40% outbound customer email opens and a 68% click-through rate with new message campaign

-- Created a complete message and story in only two days that generated high internal adoption
+- Created a complete marketing message and story in only two days that generated high internal adoption

 Intelsat was struggling to shift their sales conversations away from having ‘feed and speeds’ discussions to those that really spoke to their customers’ specific business issues and concerns.
 Their biggest challenges revolved around gaining buy-in on the messaging direction from participants during internal workshops, creating related commercial insights for Intelsat audiences, then leveraging and promoting the adoption of that new messaging to their sales teams.